Vital Condition

 FAQs

-What is the focus of the Humane Housing Network?
+What is the focus of the Forsyth County Humane Housing Network (FCHHN)?

 We’re developing a community housing plan informed by asset mapping and community input, while also advancing short-term strategies that can make an immediate difference.